AAide

 Privacy Policy

-Aide is built on a simple idea: the most private way to handle a sensitive conversation is to never send it off the machine in the first place.
-This policy explains what data Aide and PM Frontier LLC ("we", "us") collect, what we do with it, and what choices you have.
+Aide is built for sensitive conversations where the experience still has to be fast.
+This policy explains what data Aide and PM Frontier LLC ("we", "us") collect, what leaves your Mac for managed cloud intelligence, what stays local, and what choices you have.

 Contents